POPULATION: (2020 estimate): 7,757,212

 STATE STRUCTURE: unitary

-LANGUAGES: English (official); Krio, Mende, Temne, Limba (recognised)
+LANGUAGES: English (official); Krio, Mende, Temne, Limba (major)

-Sierra Leone is a constitutional parliamentary republic with three spheres of government: central government, local councils and chiefdom councils.
-There is no constitutional provision for local government and the Local Government Act 2004 provides the main legal framework for local councils.
-The Ministry of Local Government and Rural Development (MLGRD) has responsibility for implementing decentralisation and local governance reforms.
-There are 19 local councils, made up of five city councils and one municipal council in the urban areas, and 13 district councils in the predominantly rural areas.
-The Local Government Act 2004 gives both the local councils and the chiefdom councils powers to raise revenue including local taxes, property rates, licences, fees and charges, and to receive mining revenues, interest and dividends etc. Transfers from central government include recurrent and development components.
-There are three broad types of transfers: administrative grants, grants for devolved functions and local government development grants.
-Under the Local Government Act 2004, 80 functions were devolved to local councils.
-To date, 56 of the 80 have been devolved in practice.
+Sierra Leone is a constitutional parliamentary republic with three spheres of government: national government, local councils and chiefdom councils.
+There is no constitutional provision for local government and therefore the Local Government Act 2004 provides the main legal framework for local councils.
+The Ministry of Local Government and Rural Development has responsibility for implementing decentralisation and local governance reforms.
+There are 19 local councils, made up of six city councils and one municipal council in the urban areas, and 15 district councils in the predominantly rural areas.
+Following the 2018 elections, 17.7% of elected representatives were women, down from 19.1% following the 2012 local elections.
+The next local elections are scheduled for March 2023.
+In 2015/16 local government expenditure was 1.9% of total government expenditure.
+The Local Government Act 2004 gives both local councils and chiefdom councils powers to raise revenue including via local taxes, property rates, licences, fees and charges, and to receive mining revenues, interest and dividends etc. Transfers from national government include recurrent and development components, and are of three broad types: administrative grants, grants for devolved functions and local government development grants.
+Under the Local Government Act 2004, 80 functions should be devolved to local councils in principle; to date, 56 of the 80 have been devolved in practice.

 The Local Councils Association of Sierra Leone (LoCASL) was formed in July 2004.